Tskit for phylogenetics#

 Trees are always part of a tree sequence#

 In tskit, all trees are stored as a “tree sequence” of correlated trees.
-This allows easy extension of the library to multiple trees produced e.g. by hybridization.
+This extends naturally to multiple trees, such as those produced by hybridization.
 In the simplest case, however, the tree sequence can contain just a single tree.
-This can be obtained using the first() method.
+This tree can be obtained using the first() method.

 Hide code cell source